Dieselboy: Human Imprint

-On August 13, 2023, Dieselboy hosted his inaugural drum and bass event in NYC, named "BIG DRUM AND BASS PARTY", in collaboration with promotion company Driven AM.
+On August 13, 2023, Dieselboy hosted his inaugural drum and bass event in New York City, named 'Big Drum and Bass Party', in collaboration with promotion company Driven AM.

 Dieselboy released his 93-track, 87-minute mix "Dieselboy – The Destroyer" on August 5, 2014.
 The mix and its art incorporate the aesthetics of his 2014 tour as Blood, Sweat and Bass with bass music producer Downlink and 1970s exploitation films.
 It includes a new collaboration with drum and bass producer Gridlok called "MDMX," and three tracks by Faces of Def, a new collaborative project between Dieselboy and Mark the Beast ["Blvck Celebration" with Counterstrike (SubHuman); "Carcosa" with Mayhem and Downlink (SubHuman); remix of "Tuh Tuh Duh" by Sinister Souls (PRSPCT)].

 On January 31, 2014, Dieselboy and bass music artist Downlink teamed up to launch a DJ touring project known as BLOOD, SWEAT AND BASS.
-Over the years, they've conducted five successful tours across the United States and Canada.
-These tours have included various support artists, such as Apashe, Craze, Justin Hawkes, KJ Sawka, Ajapai, and more.
+The duo completed five concert tours across the United States and Canada with various featured support artists.

 On January 31, 2011, Dieselboy released his first new mix in two and a half years, "Dieselboy – Unleashed!", as a free download on SoundCloud.
 He also performed with Skrillex.
 In 2012 he released the mix "Wake The Dead" on SoundCloud.
 On May 23, 2013, Dieselboy's mix "Beyond the Black Bassline" was released by Skrillex's then new NEST HQ website.

 In May 2008, Dieselboy released his ninth major mix-CD Substance D (Human Imprint), which reached the Billboard Dance/Electronic album chart.
 In conjunction with this release, Dieselboy initiated the "Monsters of Jungle" tour with rotating Human Imprint label artists including Evol Intent, Ewun, Demo, Mayhem, SPKTRM, Infiltrata and MC Messinian.

 In 2006, Dieselboy released his first Human Imprint compilation called "The HUMAN Resource".
 Disc One Selected Works, is a 12-song un-mixed selection.
 Disc Two Evol Intent Assemble the Monster features a continuous DJ-mix from Evol Intent.

 In the summer of 2000, Dieselboy contributed to the formation of the drum and bass DJ crew called "Planet of the Drums", alongside AK1200, DJ Dara, and MC Messinian.

 SubHuman

 In July 2009, Human Imprint parted amicably from System Recordings.
 In summer 2010, Human relaunched with Steve Gordon of Steez Promo and Circle Management as new co-owner with Dieselboy, and they created the SubHuman for dubstep and electro releases.

-On New Year's Eve 2009 headlining a 3D Productions event at Club 24 in Washington, D.C., Dieselboy played a three-hour multi-subgenre set including drum and bass, dubstep and electro.
-The enthusiastic crowd response encouraged him to continue experimenting with this new open format into 2010.
-In January 2013 Dieselboy started playing all drum and bass sets again.
+On New Year's Eve 2009, Higgins performed a three-hour multi-genre set including drum and bass, dubstep, and electro at an event in Washington, D.C.
+He continued using this open format layout through 2010.